The Dynamical Degrees of Rational Surface Automorphisms: Introduction

 In addition, if there is an automorphism $g$ on $\p^2$ sending one base locus to another, by composition $f\circ g$ of an automorphism $g$ and a birational map $f$, we can obtain an automorphism on $S$ by lifting $f \circ g$.

-To have a dynamical degree $>1$, by McMullen \cite{McMullen:2002} we need blowup at least $10$ points in $\p^2$.
-Thus if two sets of points $P,P'$ with $|P|=|P'|\ge 10$ are in general position, an automorphism on $\p^2$ sending $P$ to $P'$ is special, or in fact might not exist.
+To have a dynamical degree $>1$, as stated by McMullen \cite{McMullen:2002}, we need to blow up at least $10$ points in $\p^2$.
+Thus, if two sets of points $P, P'$ with $|P|=|P'|\ge 10$ are in general position, an automorphism on $\p^2$ sending $P$ to $P'$ is special, or in fact, might not exist.

 One can overcome this difficulty by imposing the condition of the existence of an anti-canonical curve $Y$.
 If a point $p$ in the base locus has no infinitely near points in the base locus, then $p$ is in the strict transform of $Y$.
 Suppose $p^{(i)}, i=1, \dots k$ are in the base locus satisfying a point $p^{(i)}$ is an infinitely near point of $p^{(i-1)}$ of order $1$ and no other points are infinitely near to $p^{(1)}$, then there is a successive blowups $\pi_i : S_i = \text{B}\ell_{p^{(i)}} \to S_{i-1}$ of a single point $p^{(i)}$ with $S_0 = \p^2$.
 It follows that each strict transform of $Y$ in $S_i$ contains $p^{(i)}$.
 In either case, the set of base points in $\p^2$ belongs to the projection $X=\pi(Y)$.
 If $X$ is a rational curve with arithmetic genus $1$, it is easy to tell whether there is such an automorphism from $P$ to $P'$.